Is Colmar Worth Visiting? 19 Reasons Why You Should!

 12. Easy to Access

-It’s located in eastern France near Germany and Switzerland.
 That means you can get to Colmar by car, train, or plane.
-Whether you’re coming from nearby Strasbourg or are flying from the United States, you won’t have any problems getting here.
+Whether you’re coming from nearby Strasbourg or flying from the United States, you won’t have any problems getting here.

 The nearest airports are: